top of page

 It is complicated so please be aware!

-Hey Employers: Pay Employees Superannuation Guarantee by 30th June 2023
+Hey Employers: Pay Employees Superannuation Guarantee by 30th June 2024

-If you want to claim your employee superannuation for the April to June Quarter in the 2022-2023 financial year you’ll need to make your payments on or before 23 June 2023.
+If you want to claim your employee superannuation for the April to June Quarter in the 2023-2024 financial year you’ll need to make your payments on or before 18 June 2024.
 This allows processing time for the payments to be received by your employees’ super funds before the 30th of June.

 You are entitled to a full tax deduction for any Superannuation Guarantee or award super payments you make on behalf of your employees if the contribution is made to a complying super fund or a retirement savings account (RSA) for their benefit.
 The contributions are only deductible for the year in which they are made.